whintersnow0/Dungeon-Crawler/README.md

 # Dungeon Crawler
 A text-based RPG game built with Blazor Server.

-## Deployment
-The project is deployed on a VPS server and accessible at http://104.197.255.122:5000/

 ## Tech Stack
 - ASP.NET Core 8.0
 - Blazor Server